xsf/xmpp.org/content/announcements/open-letter-meta-dma/technical-briefing.md

 In **2007**, Apple launched the iPhone, ushering in the smartphone era and the widespread adoption of mobile internet.
 By **2009**, the introduction of both the App Store and push notification services paved the way for the launch of **WhatsApp**.
 Messaging, which had previously been limited to SMS on mobile, quickly became a **rich and ubiquitous communication tool**.

 WhatsApp took a strategic approach by leveraging a public resource—the phone number system—as a unique user identifier.
-Combined with easy access to users’ phone contacts in modern smartphone operating systems, WhatsApp was able to build an extensive **proprietary** messaging network.
+Combined with easy access to users’ phone contacts in modern smartphone operating systems, and starting out as an **XMPP service with a locked-in client**, WhatsApp was able to build an extensive **proprietary** messaging network.
 In essence, it **became the new ICQ**, but at an even larger scale.
 As the service grew, it positioned itself **in direct competition with mobile carriers**, as **over-the-top (OTT) messaging**—services that bypass traditional carrier networks by leveraging the open internet.
 At the time, **net neutrality** was seen as a safeguard ensuring that carriers could not abuse their control over communication infrastructure, but it also allowed closed proprietary messaging services to thrive.

 ### The Pivotal Year: 2014 and the Rise of Messaging Gatekeeping